 7 Telecommuting Rules Leaders Must Follow

 Times have changed.
 No longer is the traditional office space job the only option.
-The current workforce, comprising largely millennials, seek more flexible work hours.
-Out of which part-time, working remotely and telecommuting seems to be the most popular options.
+The current workforce, comprising primarily millennials, seeks more flexible work hours.
+Out of which part-time, working remotely, and telecommuting seem to be the most popular options.

 1. Quality Communication Tools

-The key behind employees to telecommute effectively is to set up some good communication practices in your company.
+The key behind employees to effectively telecommute is to set up good communication practices.
 Without a good flow of communication going back and forth, it will be difficult for teams to collaborate effectively.

 Related Article: 22 Must-Have Tools for Remote Workers

 Virtual meeting through Skype or Zoom.
 Slack to streamline the entire team’s workflow in one single platform.
-Or something like Microsoft Teams which allows you to have audio, video, and conferences both internally as well as externally (i.e. your clients).
+Or something like Microsoft Teams allows you to have audio, video, and conferences both internally and externally (i.e., your clients).

-- A communication channel that can be accessed by everyone easily.
+- A communication channel that everyone can easily access and use.

 2. Monitor Performance Results